-5 Public Disclosure of 1 July 2018 to 31 March 2019 Prices
+5 Public Disclosure of 2019/20 Prices

-In accordance with clause 2.4.19(2)(b) prices from 1 July 2018 were publicly disclosed as required by regulation.
-A summary of prices was advertised in Dominion Post online editions on 23 May 2018 to 29 May 2018 and in the Dominion Post hardcopy on 26 May 2018.
+In accordance with clause 2.4.19(2)(b) 2019/20 prices were publicly disclosed as required by regulation.
+A summary of prices was advertised in Dominion Post online editions from 27 February 2019 and will be advertised in the Dominion Post hardcopy on 2 March 2019.

-In accordance with clause 2.4.20 WELL notified consumers on Non Standard Individual Contracts of price changes in writing on 1 March 2018.
+In accordance with clause 2.4.20 WELL notified consumers on Non Standard Individual Contracts of price changes in writing on 31 January 2019.
 Price changes for these customers are guided by contractual agreements which may not coincide with standard price changes.